Drywall cracks are among the most common callbacks in wood-framed construction, but prevention is often a matter of attending to a few simple details.

 A solution we like calls for a 1x4 as the second top plate.
 It not only takes far less time than cutting studs, but is more reliable and leaves a proper gap at the wall-truss connection.

 Other builders simply hide the problem with crown molding.
-Even if cracks don’t extend past the molding, it’s a costly “solution” compared to simply doing it right the first time.
+Even if cracks don’t extend past the molding, it’s a costly “solution” compared with simply doing it right the first time.

 Tim Kampert is a building performance specialist on the PERFORM Builder Solutions team at IBACOS.